alvarorf/microverse_bubble_sort/README.md

 ### Setup

+- You must have Ruby and Bundler (`gem install bundler`) installed (>=2.7.0).
+- Then, clone the repo with `git clone https://github.com/alvarorf/microverse_bubble_sort`.
-You must have Ruby installed.
-Then, go to the project folder and type in `ruby bubble_sort.rb`.
+- Then, go to the project folder (cd into it, if you are in an Unix-like Operating System).
+`ruby bubble_sort.rb`.
+- Install the dependencies by typing in `bundle install` in the command line.
+- Run the project by typing in: `ruby bubble_sort.rb` in the command line.

 ## Authors